 Your mom is probably wrong: Tinder* is not destroying love as we know it.
-For that, we can blame any number of factors: a culture riddled with toxic masculinity, the devaluing of female pleasure, erasure of queer voices, lack of comprehensive sex ed.
+For that, we can blame any number of factors: a culture riddled with toxic masculinity, the devaluing of female pleasure, erasure of queer voices, a lack of comprehensive sex ed...
 I could go on.

-Why the nostalgia for the way it used to be?
+Why the nostalgia for "the way it used to be"?
 The dating culture we yearn for never really existed.
 But it can.
-There is a romantic future where we feel listened to, respected, and even satisfied — and dating apps can be part of that future.
+There is a romantic future where we feel listened to, respected, and even satisfied — and dating apps can be a part of that future.

 - People are human, treat them that way.
 With a plethora of options at your fingertips, it can be hard to see the people behind the profiles.
 This can seep into real life, and feed the idea that Tinder dates aren’t real dates, or that people online aren’t as valuable as those you meet “organically.”
 No. One of the basic tenets of consent is to respect the humanity of the other person.
 That person on Tinder will feel it if you ghost them, disrespect their boundaries, or treat them less than they are worth.

 - Figure out what you want from other people, dating apps, and yourself.
-Do the #work, soul search.
+Do the #work.
+Soul search.
 Figure out why you’re on the apps in the first place.
 Are you looking for love?
 A fling in a new city?
 Self-gratification?
 (No shame, according to one survey, over 70 percent of millennials are.)
 Clarifying your own relationship with the apps can help unmuddy the cesspool and leave you more open to fun and inspiring dates.
 Knowing what you want can also make you a better listener.
-This can help tune out what your bros, the media, and your mom say you should want, so you can better tune in to what you and your partner are feeling in the moment.
+This can help tune out what your bros, the media, and your mom are saying about what you should want, so you can better tune in to what you and your partner are feeling in the moment.

 - Communicate how much energy you’re able to give.
 It’s fine to date around, but communicating about how much time and energy you’re able to dedicate to a hook-up gives the other person a chance to figure out what they’re okay with too.
 It’s easy to feel like the grass is always greener and just a swipe away, but people aren’t grass, and some people can’t survive on being watered once a week.
 Give them the chance to put roots elsewhere.